Benohene/pb_majestic_cloding/README.md

 - You can now safely eliminate the DISABLE_COLLECTSTATIC variable from Heroku Config Vars, allowing AWS to take over the responsibility of handling static files.
 - Within the S3 interface, establish a fresh directory named "media."
-- Pick any preexisting media images from your project for the purpose of preparing them for placement in the newly created folder.
+- Pick any preexisting media images from your project to prepare them for placement in the newly created folder.
 - In the "Manage Public Permissions" section, opt for granting public read access to these objects.
 - There is no need for any additional configurations; simply proceed by clicking the "Upload" button.

 ### Stripe API

-This project utilizes Stripe for managing ecommerce payments.
+This project utilizes Stripe for managing e-commerce payments.

 After setting up your Stripe account and logging in, follow these steps to establish the connection for your project.